jitsedesmet/thesis/_papers/thesis-report/chapters/evaluation.typ

 We can conclude that the cost of an @rdf resource update is three in the case of an update that only deletes or adds triples, and four in the case of an update that both deletes and updates.
 It should, however, be possible to do it using only three @http requests.
-Whith is valid with our hypothesis, since a non-@sgv query engine would require either two or three requests.
+Which is valid with our hypothesis, since a non-@sgv query engine would require either two or three requests.
 One to get the original resource, and one or two to update.

 === Update Resource, Move Required